unconv/gpt-autopilot/README.md

 ## Does it work with GPT-3.5?

-The default model is `gpt-4-0613` and it works best, but you can still use the `gpt-3.5-turbo-16k-0613` or `gpt-3.5-turbo-0613` model.
-Just note that they are not as capable as GPT-4.
-To change, add `"model": "gpt-3.5-turbo-16k-0613"` to the `config.json` file.
-Make sure to use the 0613 model since only that supports function calling.
+Yes.
+The default model is `gpt-3.5-turbo-16k-0613`.
+You can change it in the `config.json` file.
+Make sure to use the 0613 models since only they support function calling.

 ## Multi-version branching